acailic/acailic.github.io/_notes/life/mindset-new-psychology-of-success.md

 ### Chapter 6: Relationships: Mindsets in Love (or Not)
 ### Chapter 7: Parents, Teachers, and Coaches: Where Do Mindsets Come From?

+- The messages parents and teachers send to children affect their mindsets.1 Praising children’s intelligence or talent can make them develop a fixed mindset, while praising their efforts and strategies can foster a growth mindset.
+  Real-life advice: Be mindful of the words you use to encourage or motivate children, and focus on the process rather than the outcome.
+- The growth mindset can help children overcome challenges and cope with failures.
+Children with a growth mindset are more likely to seek help, try new strategies, and persist when they face difficulties.
+They also view failures as opportunities to learn and improve.
+Real-life advice: Help children see failures as feedback, not as verdicts on their abilities.
+Teach them that they can grow their brains and skills with effort and practice.
+- The growth mindset can also help adults achieve their goals and improve their relationships.
+Adults with a growth mindset are more likely to embrace challenges, learn from criticism, and seek feedback.
+They also have more positive and constructive interactions with their partners, friends, and colleagues.
+Real-life advice: Adopt a growth mindset for yourself and your loved ones.
+Challenge yourself to learn new things, welcome feedback, and celebrate the growth of others.

+### Chapter 8: Changing Mindsets: A Workshop